Lima Memorial Health System Logo

 Mammogram

-Mammography; Breast cancer - mammography; Breast cancer - screening mammography; Breast lump - mammogram; Breast tomosynthesis; 3D mammography; 2D mammography
+Mammography; Breast cancer - mammography; Breast cancer - screening mammography; Breast lump - mammogram; Breast tomosynthesis; 3D mammography; 2D mammography; Diagnostic mammogram

 A mammogram is an x-ray picture of the breasts.
-It is used to find breast tumors and cancer.
+It is used to evaluate some breast symptoms and to find breast cancer in women with no symptoms.

 Images